airsonic/airsonic-docs/install/windows.md

 ##### Run the Airsonic Windows Service under an own Account

-The Airsonic Windows Service we just setup is now running under the `SYSTEM` account.
+The Airsonic Windows Service we just setup, is now running under the `SYSTEM` account.
 This is just fine, if all your media are on a local disk.
 But if you have your media on a network share, e.g. on a NAS you need to be able to connect to this share.
 To access this share you need to have the propper permissions.
 To achieve that, you should run your Airsonic under an own service account and not by using the `SYSTEM` account.
 In this instructions this service account is called `sa-airsonic`.

+> **NOTE**: Of course you can choose another name then `sa-airsonic` if you like.

 If you have an Active Directory domain you can create a new user in the Active Directoy with the name `sa-airsonic`.
 Afterwards you have to grant this user permissions on you network share/drive.

 If you don't have an Active Directory and running your computers in a workgroup (non-domain environment), you need to create a new Windows user called `sa-airsonic`.
 Make sure to create this user account with the same name and password on your device with the network share as well.

-> **NOTE**: Of course you can choose another name then `sa-airsonic` if you like.

 The `sa-airsonic` user don't necessarily has to get the `Administrators` group/permissions, the `Users` group is just fine.

-After you created the `sa-airsonic` user we need to change some folder permissions and the Windows Service to use this account.
+After you created the `sa-airsonic` user, we need to change folder permission and the Windows Service to use this account.

-Grant `Modify` permissions for `sa-airsonic` on `C:\Program Files\Airsonic`.
+- Grant `Modify` permissions for `sa-airsonic` on `C:\Program Files\Airsonic`.

-Open `services.msc` and lookout for the `Airsonic` service.
+- Open `services.msc` and lookout for the `Airsonic` service.
 Stop this service and open the properties.
 In the `Log On` tab change the settings to use `This account` and specify the username and password of your `sa-airsonic` account.
-This should automatically grant `Log on as a service` permission for your `sa-airsonic`.
+This should automatically grant `Log on as a service` permission for `sa-airsonic` on your computer.

 Now you're ready to start the `Airsonic` service again and you should be able to add your network drive as media folder in the Airsonic settings under `Media folders` by using a UNC path like `\\servername\share\folder`.